 Brand vs. Manufacturer: Key Differences and Use Cases

-This article will explore the key differences between Brands and Manufacturers in iVendNext, along with practical use cases to help you decide when to use each.
-By the end of this guide, you’ll have a clear understanding of how to leverage both Brands and Manufacturers to optimize your business processes.
+Brands and Manufacturers they both serve different purposes and are used in different contexts.
+This article will explore the key differences between Brands and Manufacturers in iVendNext, along with practical use cases to help you decide when to use each for effective inventory management.

 What is a Brand in iVendNext?